nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

    :width: 900
    :alt: Show instances

-- Scroll to see the environment variable used to startup PODs
+- Scroll to see the environment variable when a POD starts

 .. code-block:: yaml
     :emphasize-lines: 3